inner blog

 The crypto ecosystem is an ever-evolving arena, and through its rapid maturation came the need for regulations, recommendations and policies.
 As with all areas, appropriate jargon is required to explain these changes.

-The Financial Action Task Force’s (FATF’s) Recommendation 16, commonly known as the Travel Rule, and the Market in Crypto Assets (MiCA) framework, which falls under the European Commission’s digital finance package, are examples of such changes.
+The Financial Action Task Force’s (FATF’s) Recommendation 16, commonly known as the Travel Rule, and the Markets in Crypto Assets (MiCA) framework, which falls under the European Commission’s digital finance package, are examples of such changes.

 The FATF’s latest update describes businesses that provide virtual asset services for or on behalf of another person as a virtual asset service provider (VASP).
 In contrast, MiCA refers to these businesses as crypto asset service providers (CASPs).